istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/_index.md

 Here are some highlights for this release:

-## VM support with security
+## VM support with added security

-Since the early days of Istio, we've gotten lots of requests for incorporating workloads on VMs into a service mesh.
+Since the early days of Istio, we've been working on support for incorporating workloads on VMs into a service mesh.
 While we've had users doing it for several releases now, with Istio 1.7 we have leaned in to add several improvements.

-One of the most used features of Istio is its security featureset.
+One of the most used features of Istio is its security feature set.
 At its core is assigning a strong identity to each workload, in the form of short-lived certificates.
 In this release we are ensuring that workloads running on [VMs in the mesh](/docs/examples/virtual-machines/) get a [secure bootstrapping process, along with automatic certificate rotation.](https://github.com/istio/istio/issues/24554)

-For example, you might have a Kubernetes cluster hosting stateless web services (Frontends) which serve data coming from stateful databases (Backends) running in VMs outside of Kubernetes.
+For example, you might have a Kubernetes cluster hosting stateless web services (Frontends) that serve data coming from stateful databases (Backends) running in VMs outside of Kubernetes.
 You'd still like to encrypt the Frontends' accesses to these Backends with mTLS.
 With this change, you can easily do that.
-Furthermore, this is done in a "zero trust" manner, where the compromise of one Frontend or Backend doesn't allow the impersonation or compromise of the others,because the bootstrapping and certificate rotation is following best practices.
+Furthermore, this is done in a "zero trust" manner, where the compromise of one Frontend or Backend doesn't allow the impersonation or compromise of the others, because the bootstrapping and certificate rotation is following best practices.

 We also extended istioctl to be able to [validate the proxy's status](https://github.com/istio/istio/blob/release-1.7/releasenotes/notes/psfile.yaml) for
 VM-based workloads, where validation was previously only available for